babelsociety/website/content/blog/beyond-market-economy/index.md

 Monopolies tend to be strictly regulated in many countries, however big businesses often find loopholes or ignore it until they are busted.
 See [Amazon hit with record US$1.3 billion fine for abuse of supply chain monopoly](https://techhq.com/2021/12/amazon-hit-with-record-us1-3-billion-fine-for-abuse-of-supply-chain-monopoly/) for a quick example.

+The problem this creates is that most wealth with time will naturally flow towards the hands of the few people who owns those massive corporations, and because wealth is power in every market economy, they become the new aristocracy of their time.
+Even worse, wealth sticks, it is forwarded to future generations.
+When few people seize all the wealth, then the majority of the population is forced into poverty.
+We can already experience the repercussions of it.

 This issue is particularly important because it reflects the limits of fierce competition.
 Even in an environment as strictly competitive as markets, **those who actually win the game**, raking in the greatest profits, **do so through collaboration rather than competition**.
-Toxic competition however brews toxic collaboration, in fact those agreements are often unstable and aim to brutally drive out of market as many competitors as they can.
+Toxic competition however brews toxic collaboration, in fact those agreements are often unstable and aimed at brutally drive out of market as many competitors as they can.

 ## Markets don't measure societal value